nosami/vsonline/vs-online/how-to/vscode.md

 As described on the [Codespaces pricing page](https://aka.ms/vso-pricing), you pay for active Codespaces usage, with a nominal fee for when an environment is suspended.

-Codespaces will automatically suspend an inactive environment according to the auto-suspend setting used when the environment was created.
-This helps keep the costs of Codespaces as low as possible.
+Codespaces will automatically suspend an inactive environment according to the auto-suspend settings configured when the environment was created.
+This helps reduce the cost of Codespaces.

 In addition to auto-suspending, you can manually suspend an environment at any time by using the **Codespaces: Suspend Environment** command in the command palette, or by selecting **Suspend Environment** in the right-click context menu on any environment listed in the **Codespaces** panel of the **Remote Explorer** side bar.